Student Organization Application

 - Short name - Must be 10 Characters or Less.
 This will be used for database management and online searching.

 - Read all classifications and select the box that appropriately describes the status of the organization.

 - New Organization (Student Organization has never been registered with the Office of Student Life & Activities)

-- Returning Organization (Organization was NOT an active Student Organization at the end of Spring 2019 but has registered previously) Please use the exact name of organization on file in the OSLA.
+- Returning Organization (Organization was NOT an active Student Organization at the end of Spring 2022 but has been registered previously) Please use the exact name of organization on file in the OSLA.